isomerpages/scdf-ebsc/_being-a-resilient-responder/Mental Fitness.md

 Do you know that negativity can come from the automatic and unhelpful thoughts that 'pop' into our minds?
 For many, this usually happens when we are **faced with challenges** or **overwhelmed with stress** (i.e., distress).
 * To find out more on the different types of stress - eustress (positive stress which creates pleasant effects such as growth) and distress (negative stress which creates unpleasant effects such as fear and anxiety) - check out the page on [operational stress](/managing-operational-stress/ops-stress).

 Once you are aware of these thoughts and able to identify them, you can challenge your thoughts and replace them with more positive and realistic ones.
-Try using the following steps (**P-S-D**) to challenge any unhelpful thoughts!
+Try using the following steps (**P-S-D**) to challenge unhelpful thoughts!
 ![](/images/mental%20fitness%201.png)

 ### Positive Reframing
-When you are faced with challenges which may seem quite daunting at times, it also helps to be able to look at them in a more positive light, so that you do not feel overwhelmed.
+When you are faced with challenges which may seem quite daunting at times, it also helps to look at them in a more positive light, so that you do not feel overwhelmed.

 In psychology, there is something called the **90-10 rule** which says that the way you react to events is much more influential than the events themselves - only 10% of your life is determined by what happens to you, the other 90% is related to how you react to the 10%.